Sora3100/Tales_of_Cheat_Tables/README.md

  - Arte Properties Editor
  - Enemy Data Editor
  - Arte Canceller
+ - Arte Sphere Plus (4 arte sets instead of the vanilla 2)

  This table has some notes regarding changing encounters that I never figured out.